ElektroStudios/CRC32-Calculator-for-Windows/README.md

 Explore the complete list of changes, bug fixes, and improvements across different releases by clicking [here](/Docs/CHANGELOG.md).

-## ⚠️ Disclaimer

-This software and its associated repository are provided strictly on an "as is" basis, without warranties of any kind, whether express or implied.
-This includes, but is not limited to, any implied warranties of merchantability, reliability, or fitness for a particular purpose.

-The authors and copyright holders assume no liability for any direct, indirect, incidental, or consequential damages—including data loss or system errors—arising from the use, misuse, or inability to use this software.
-You are solely responsible for determining the appropriateness of using this tool and assume all associated risks.

-Furthermore, this project operates entirely independently.
-The utilization of any third-party libraries or components within this software does not imply any affiliation with, or endorsement or approval by, their respective original authors.

-By using this software, you agree to indemnify and hold harmless the authors from any claims, damages, or liabilities arising from your use or misuse of it.

-This project is licensed under the **Apache License, Version 2.0**.
-See the  [License](./LICENSE) file for details.

 ## 💪 Contributing

 Your contribution is highly appreciated!.
 If you have any ideas, suggestions, or encounter issues, feel free to open an issue by clicking [here](https://github.com/ElektroStudios/CRC32-Calculator-for-Windows/issues/new/choose).